 Click here for the OC practice location.

-During the month of August, we may meet at an offsite location on Thursday nights.
-We will not be doing this during the 2021 season.
+During the month of August, we will meet at an offsite location near Arcadia dam on Thursday nights.
+Click here for a map to the Arcadia dam practice location.
 (CHANGE FROM LAST YEAR)

 Coaches will use our GroupMe account for last minute changes.

 Runners are expected to make every practice.
 Obtain a coach's excusal ahead of time to miss a practice or race.

 1. Understand that you represent Christ, your family, and your team.

 2. Be courteous to those we come into contact with, both at practice and at competitions.